prometheus/prometheus/docs/configuration/alerting_rules.md

 ### Inspecting alerts during runtime

-To manually inspect which alerts are active (pending or firing), navigate to the "Alerts" tab of your Prometheus instance.
-This will show you the exact label sets for which each defined alert is currently active.
+Navigate to the "Alerts" page of your Prometheus instance to manually verify which alerts are active (pending or firing).
+This will show you which label sets are currently active for each defined alert.

-For pending and firing alerts, Prometheus also stores synthetic time series of the form `ALERTS{alertname="<alert name>", alertstate="<pending or firing>", <additional alert labels>}`.
+Prometheus also saves synthetic time series of the type 'ALERTSalertname="alert name>", alertstate="pending or firing>", additional alert labels>' for pending and firing alerts.
-The sample value is set to `1` as long as the alert is in the indicated active (pending or firing) state, and the series is marked stale when this is no longer the case.
+When the alert is in the designated active (pending or firing) state, the sample value is set to '1', and the series is tagged stale when this is no longer the case.

 ### Sending alert notifications